 The Anglican Church in Kilburn was divided between High and Low Church, the High Church having an affinity with Roman Catholics and the low with Protestants.
 This led to tension between vicars and congregations and even to the founding of new churches, even though there was no population growth to warrant them.

 From the 1870s, Jewish people began to settle in Brondesbury, either moving out into the suburbs from the East End, or emigrating from Eastern Europe.
 Initially, Jewish people in Brondesbury had to walk to synagogues in St John’s Wood or Hampstead.
 However, in 1902, a temporary iron synagogue was built, followed by a permanent synagogue three years later.
 The Jewish population grew rapidly in the area in the years leading up to the First World War, and Brondesbury Synagogue had 413 male seat holders by 1914.
 Later, the Jewish population declined, as people moved out to Willesden Green, Cricklewood, Dollis Hill and beyond.
-In 1974, Brondesbury Synagogue closed, and many of its members moved to the Cricklewood Synagogue and Willesden Synagogue (now Brondesbury Park Synagogue).
+When Brondesbury Synagogue closed in 1974, many of its members moved to the Cricklewood Synagogue and Willesden Synagogue (now Brondesbury Park Synagogue).

 The earliest industries in Kilburn were probably tile and brickmaking.
 Records first mention tile making in Kilburn in the early 16th century.
-By 1890, there were coachbuilders, bicycle manufacturers, monumental masons (to create and repair headstones at Paddington Cemetery), and a railway signal factory.
+By 1890, there were coachbuilders, bicycle manufacturers, monumental masons (to create and repair headstones at Paddington Cemetery, which opened in 1855), and a railway signal factory.
 Light engineering and printing were also established by 1914.
 The First World War stimulated industry and employment.

 Several large houses in Brondesbury served as hostels for Belgian refugees during the First World War.